zxch3n/loctok/README.md

 - Respects `.gitignore`, global gitignore, and git excludes; also adds `.gitignore` as a custom ignore file in non-git contexts.
 - Only UTF‑8 text files are counted; non‑UTF‑8 files are skipped silently.
 - Language grouping is inferred from file extensions.
-- Progress updates print to stderr.
-They are ephemeral on TTYs (single updating line) and line-based otherwise.
-Redirect or pipe stderr to silence in scripts.

-## Development

-- Run tests: `cargo test`
-- Optional: `cargo fmt` and `cargo clippy`

 ## License